rcmdnk/ec2/README.md

 ```
 $ ec2 -t r3.large launch
 ```

-Then select the template with the selection too.

 If you give `-t select`, you can choose the instance type from the list.